Martinique New York on Broadway, Curio Collection by Hilton: 1910s to 1930s

 The development of the second annex had coincided with the opening of Penn Station and the Hudson and Manhattan Railroad terminal.
 To attract visitors from Penn Station, the hotel's managers transported guests' baggage to and from the station free of charge.
 In the 1910s, the hotel housed some long-term residents, such as physician Cornelia A. Walker and former New York deputy attorney general Job E. Hedges.
-The hotel also hosted such events as the New York State Bankers' Association's annual meetings, as well as luncheons for local civic group Broadway Association.
+The Professional Golfers' Association of America (PGA) was established at the hotel on April 10, 1916.
+The hotel also hosted such events as the New York State Bankers' Association's annual meetings, the American Clothing Designers Associations' meetings, and luncheons for local civic group Broadway Association.
 The Martinique was initially licensed to serve liquor at night, but the city government revoked this license in 1913.
 The hotel was the first in New York City to obtain a cabaret license; among its performers was vaudevillian Gus Edwards.
-The Omar Khayyam room served as the venue for the Gus Edwards Revue's "1918 Version of a Night with Omar Khayyam", a twice-nightly performance.
+The Omar Khayyam room served as the venue for the Gus Edwards Revue's "1918 Version of a Night with Omar Khayyam", a twice-nightly performance. and PGA members continued to meet there over the years.

 T. Coleman du Pont of the Greeley Square Company, which operated the neighboring McAlpin Hotel, bought the Martinique from the Martin family in October 1919.
-The Martinique was renamed the McAlpin Annex the same month.
+The Martinique was renamed the McAlpin Annex the same month, and the du Pont family renovated the public rooms into storefronts.
 The hotel's manager Frank E. Jago restored the Hotel Martinique's original name in May 1921, saying that the McAlpin Annex name had created confusion.
 The Pennsylvania Drug Company leased a storefront on the southern side of the ground story the same year, within the space originally occupied by the dining room.
 As a result, a new restaurant was built on the northern side of the ground story.
 By the 1920s, the entertainment district around Herald Square had largely relocated northward to Times Square.
 Harry F. Young, a climber who was scaling the hotel for a film, fell nine stories to his death in 1923, prompting the New York City Council to ban "street exhibitions of a foolhardy character in climbing the outer walks of buildings by human beings".

 Frank A. Duggan took over as the hotel's manager in May 1928.
 The 56 East 59th Street Corporation, led by Louis Markel, bought the hotel from the Greeley Square Company that November.
 Markel headed the Martinique Hotel Corporation, which officially took title to the hotel at the beginning of January 1929.
 Markel planned to spend $250,000 remodeling the hotel.
 In August 1930, the media reported that a Chicago-based department store was considering paying $9 million for the Martinique and neighboring structures, then redeveloping the site.
 However, two companies signed long-term leases for storefronts in the hotel the following month, preventing the department store's development for the time being.